article · Certification difficulty & pass rates

 A readiness plan that beats pass-rate guessing

 Use a readiness plan tied to the official domain map and real Linux operations.
 Step 1: use the five domain weights to allocate study time.
 Step 2: build a Linux lab you can safely break and restore.
 Step 3: practice the full loop: users, permissions, services, logs, network checks, package management, storage basics, security basics, scripting, and rollback notes.
 Step 4: create artifacts for each domain: a system inventory, a user/service note, a security-basics checklist, an automation script with explanation, and a troubleshooting writeup.
 Step 5: use AI to quiz you and critique your notes, but verify every command and service behavior.
-Step 6: compare your artifacts against network-administration, cloud-engineering, cloud-support, and field-network employer language before scheduling.
+Step 6: compare your artifacts against the network-administration, cloud-engineering, cloud-support, and field-network hiring vocabulary before scheduling.

 That sequence gives you more control than a pass-rate percentage.
 It turns Linux+ into a readiness decision instead of a bet on an unsupported number.